alisonykim/mt-exercise-03/README.md

 * renaming the ```---save``` flag as ```---save_model``` to distinguish it from the flag ```save_ppl``` that we added in Part 2<br>

 As instructed, training was carried out with the original parameters specified in the training script.
 (Our interpretation of the instructions was to change settings only if training took longer than 2 hours.)
 The loss and perplexity updates printed to console can be found in ```logs/log_1.log```.

+### Step 3: Text generation
+To compare different generation parameters, we extended ```scripts/generate.sh``` with additional generation runs and different values of ```--temperature```.
+The generated results were saved to separate files by specifying different output filenames with the ```--outf``` flag.<br>

+### Step 4: Discussion/Reflection
+The dataset comprises several screenplays directed and/or written by Quentin Tarantino.
+Speech is not necessarily grammatical and sometimes not fluent, so we don't expect the generated text to reflect these qualities, either.
+For time reasons, we decided to include stage directions (e.g. "The sequence ends with the Bride arriving at Bill's home."), which we expect to impact the model.<br>

+Additionally, screenplays have specific structures, and there was variation between those in our dataset due to different formatting (e.g. HTML to TXT conversion).
+It would have been time-consuming to adapt ```scripts/preprocess{_raw}.py``` to every screenplay, so we decided to catch as many of these differences as possible within a general preprocessing paradigm.
+Still, the paradigm is not comprehensive, which we also expect to impact the model.<br>

+As expected, our generated text was quite nonsensical.
+After running generation with the standard parameters, we wondered what the text would look like if we decreased the temperature.
+Our intuition was that the text at least would be more grammatical, even if at the expense of output diversity.
+This was more or less the case, albeit largely due to the increased presence of \<eos\> and \<unk\> tokens.